w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 3.1.2 Language of Parts to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 3.1.2](https://www.w3.org/WAI/WCAG22/Understanding/language-of-parts#intent) (also provided below) replacing “content” with “non-web document or software”.
+This applies directly as written, and as described in [Intent from Understanding Success Criterion 3.1.2](https://www.w3.org/WAI/WCAG22/Understanding/language-of-parts#intent) replacing “content” with “non-web document or software”.

 With these substitutions, it would read: